maratib/JWTApp/README.md

-# Laravel 6 JWT and IDE-HELPER setup
+# Laravel 6 JWT and IDE Helper setup

 This is an initial setup for Laravel 6 project including JWT and IDE-Helper packages.
 This repository is maintained for a quick startup with JWT and IDE-Helper.